-Over the past two decades, the waste, recycling and resource management sector has successfully transformed itself and almost halved the carbon and greenhouse gas emissions arising from its services and operations.
+Over the past two decades, the waste, recycling and resource management sector has successfully transformed itself and almost halved the carbon and greenhouse gas emissions regulators, businesses, plastic producers - and arising from its services and operations.
 The improvement to date has primarily been driven by a processing waste at EfW facilities instead of burying it in landfill.
-Cory has contributed by investing in recycling and energy from waste infrastructure that provide an alternative to landfill and ensures that London's waste is treated in the lowest carbon way.
+Cory has contributed by investing in recycling and energy from waste infrastructure that provide an alternative to landfill pollution.
+This will include the Extended Producer and ensures that London's waste is treated in the lowest carbon way.